JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-UnrealEngine-5/README.md

 ### 6. Examples of using kinect Sensor data

-Here are several ways to use sensor data.
+Here are several ways to use sensor data. <br>
 We can use two types of data(Joint Position and Joint Orientation). <br>

-As an example of using data, we can use position data to roughly represent the location of each body joints, or create some vectors with those coordinates to know direction of specific body part.
+As an example of using data, we can use position data to roughly represent the location of each body joints, or create some vectors with those coordinates to know direction of specific body part. <br>

 <img src = "https://github.com/JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-Unreal-Engine-5/assets/4387404/a6c80eba-4486-4b02-aabc-153b06d5d892" width = "45%" height = "45%">
 &nbsp; &nbsp;